Harts (musician)

 Darren Hart (born 1991), better known as Harts, is an Indian-Australian musician, multi-instrumentalist, composer and music producer from Melbourne, Australia.
 He composes, produces and records his own music in his bedroom studio.
 Harts' music has been described as dance-oriented alternative rock and electronic indie, blending elements of funk, post-disco, psychedelic rock, soul, jazz, new romanticism, and blues.

-More recently, Harts has become known for his Jimi Hendrix-like guitar playing and blend of funk, pop, rock and soul music, which has earned praise from wide range of musicians such as Prince, Questlove, Nick Littlemore, André Cymone, Lars Stalfors and publications such as Time Magazine, Rolling Stone, NME and more.
-His voice and music also bears resemblance to that of Lenny Kravitz, who he worked with on the unreleased Rio 2016 Olympic Games theme song with American hip-hop band The Roots.
+More recently, Harts has become known for his Hendrix-like guitar playing and blend of funk, pop, rock and soul music, which has earned praise from wide range of musicians such as Prince, Questlove, Nick Littlemore, André Cymone, Lars Stalfors and publications such as Time, Rolling Stone, NME and more.
+His voice and music also bears resemblance to that of Lenny Kravitz, who he worked with on the unreleased Rio 2016 Olympic Games theme song with American hip-hop band the Roots.

-Harts was awarded the GQ Breakthrough Solo Artist Of The Year award at the 2016 GQ Australia Men Of The Year Awards.
+Harts was awarded the GQ Breakthrough Solo Artist of the Year award at the 2016 GQ Australia Men of the Year Awards.

 Biography

 Born to track and field athlete parents in Chennai, India, the family moved to Australia when he was around two years old.
 He grew up in the Melbourne suburb of Point Cook and went to Heathdale Christian College.
-He has said in interviews that he first started learning music in High School when he was 15/16 years old, starting with drums and eventually teaching himself guitar, keyboards and music production.
+He has said in interviews that he first started learning music in High School when he was 15 or 16 years old, starting with drums and eventually teaching himself guitar, keyboards and music production.

-Albums
+Career

-Offtime (EP): 2009–2013
+2009–2013: Offtime

 Harts' first release, a teaser track and demo titled "Back to the Shore," was released on iTunes on 19 August 2010 through Australian independent A&R company, The A&R Department, headed by former Warner Music A&R Manager Matt O'Connor.
 The original demo, along with a few other tracks, attracted attention on the internet, leading to an offer from Lars Stalfors of The Mars Volta to mix the tracks.
 The newer versions of the tracks mixed by Stalfors formed Harts' debut EP, Offtime.

-The Offtime EP was released on 1 March 2013 through Island Records Australia under Universal Music Australia.
+Offtime was released in 2012.
 All songs on the EP were composed, produced, arranged, written and performed by Harts.
+All songs were written and recorded between 2009 and 2010, when he was 18/19 years old.
+The EP received positive reviews which included many online blog features and music publications.
 It was mixed in Los Angeles by Lars Stalfors and mastered in New York by Heba Kadry.
 Stalfors said of working with Harts, "He has such a great ear for melody and his production is so unique, which is what I love".

-Although the EP was released in 2013, Hart revealed that the songs were written and recorded between 2009 and 2010, when he was 18/19 years old.
-The EP received positive reviews which included many online blog features and music publications.

 The music director of Australian radio station Triple J, Richard Kingsmill, quoted Harts as "A one[-]man music[-]making machine."

-On 20 August 2013, Harts announced that he had now parted ways with Island Records and Universal Music Australia, planning to "move on to the next phase independently."